 One such gig is writing for blogs that pay guest contributors.
-The pay will vary in nature, but this can be a great filler and it can introduce your writing to a larger audience.
-And if the blogger likes your writing style, if could turn into a recurring gig, or a new client.
-If you're interested in going this route — here's a huge list of sites that pay for blog posts.
+The pay will vary in nature, but this can be a great filler, and it can introduce your writing to a larger audience.
+And if the blogger likes your writing style, it could turn into a recurring gig or a new client.
+If you’re interested in going this route — here’s a huge list of sites that pay for blog posts.

 Another type of gig is the freelance bidding arena.
 Sites like Upwork, Guru, and Freelancer allow you to search for paid writing assignments then bid on the job at hand.
 Competition can be fierce, and bidding wars (not in your favor) can ensue.
-However, with the right strategy and mindset you can turn this into a lucrative opportunity, even regular clients.
-In fact, Danny Margulies shares how he went from zero to six figures using the freelance bidding site, elance.
+However, with the right strategy and mindset, you can turn this into a lucrative opportunity, even regular clients.
+In fact, Danny Margulies shares how he went from zero to six figures using the freelance bidding site, elance (which is now Upwork).

 Personal clients are the bread and butter for the work at home entrepreneur.
 You set your rates.
 You control your boundaries.
 Your income potential is in your court.
 But, that’s too hard and too much work.
 Not really.
 It is more than likely only out of your current comfort zone.
 But, it is worth it.